whylabs/langkit-container-examples/README.md

 docker build . -t my_llm_container
 ```

+Each of the examples do this with `make build`

 ## Step 5: Deploy a Container

 This will depend heavily on your infrastructure.
 The simplest deployment method is Docker of course.